-I am a fully certified birth photographer and videographer through Birth Becomes Her.
+I am a fully certified birth photographer and videographer.
 I am also a member of the International Association of Professional Birth Photographers.
 I have extensive knowledge on the birthing process and space, and know how to navigate appropriately within it, so as not to disrupt or distract the birthing person.
 Birth stories are something I am truly passionate about, and it is my goal tell every client's story in the most beautiful way!

 Due to the unpredictability of the on-call life, I only take on a limited number of births per month.
 I allow bookings as early as twelve weeks into your pregnancy, and the sooner you book, the better!
 Only a small percentage of the total cost is needed to reserve your spot in my calendar, while the remaining can be paid off in a flexible payment arrangement.

 Birth photography collections start at $895, with the option to add videography starting at $350.
 Collection upgrades and additional products and services are also available upon request.

 Some of my collections include complimentary maternity and newborn sessions.
 Please fill out the contact form below to inquire for more information on pricing and availability.